 - Present a poster on their work at the end of the program

 Participants will be paid $6000 for the summer.
-Please note: No housing will be provided.
+Housing available.

 Areas of Research

 Students will partner with faculty who have expressed strong interest in working with students with engineering skill sets.
 Please see here for list of faculty working in various biomedical research areas who welcome the added expertise of undergraduates from engineering backgrounds.
 Details about their research projects can be found by visiting their respective lab pages.

 MWESP seeks current domestic undergraduate freshmen, sophomores, and juniors who are majoring in engineering, physical sciences, computational, or related fields.
 We strongly encourage students from disadvantaged and underprivileged backgrounds to apply.

 Students can complete and submit the online application starting November 1, 2022.
 The application portal will remain open until February 1, 2023.

 Applicants must be a documented US citizen or permanent resident in possession of an alien registration receipt card (I-551) or other legal document of such status at the time of application.
 International citizens studying in the US with an F-1 visa are not eligible.
 Individuals seeking asylum or refugees are not eligible.

 - Completed college-level engineering, physical sciences, or computer sciences courses